-When you want a fancy restaurant-style side dish but with none of the fuss, this sautéed broccolini recipe is THE ONE!
+When you want a fancy restaurant-style side dish but none of the fuss, this sautéed broccolini recipe is THE ONE!

 🌿 Ingredients

 Only three ingredients are required for this recipe, along with a dash of sea salt and freshly ground black pepper.
+Broccolini season peaks during the cooler months of the year, and you'll have the best luck finding it in larger grocery stores or natural foods stores.

 See recipe card below for exact quantities.